Brittany Isenhour: Early life

-Isenhour grew up in Littleton, Colorado and started playing club soccer at the age of 12 with Real Colorado Foxes ECNL, helping the club reach the National Final in 2013 and 2014.
+Isenhour grew up in Littleton, Colorado and started playing club soccer at the age of 12 with Real Colorado Foxes ENCL, helping the club reach the National Final in 2013 and 2014.
 Isenhour also played three years in the Colorado Olympic Development Program.
+Her parents are divorced.

 Denver Pioneers

 Isenhour played college soccer at the University of Denver between 2016 and 2019.
 In total, Isenhour played 80 career matches for Denver Pioneers, posting 25 career shutouts, the fourth most in program history.
 Isenhour won two Summit League Tournament titles in 2017 and 2018 as well as being recognized individually as Summit League Goalkeeper of the Year as a freshman in 2016.
 She was named to the Summit League Second Team in the other three seasons.

 Club career

 Colorado Rapids

 In 2019, Isenhour made 8 appearances for Colorado Rapids in the WPSL.

 Orlando Pride

 Isenhour declared for the 2020 NWSL College Draft but was not selected.
 Originally trialing with Orlando Pride during preseason prior to the schedule disruption caused by the COVID-19 pandemic, she eventually signed a short-term contract with Orlando ahead of the 2020 NWSL Challenge Cup in July before the team was forced to withdraw.
 In September, Isenhour was signed through the 2021 season and made her debut on October 9 during the Fall Series, playing the full 90 minutes in a 2–1 defeat to Houston Dash.
 She made a total of five saves on her debut including one on Sophie Schmidt which was voted NWSL Save of the Week.